Home » Articles » What Are the Narrow & Broad Gates & Roads Jesus Spoke of (Matthew 7)?

 Matthew 7:13-14

-The imagery of the “wide gate” versus the “narrow gate” in the context of ancient kingdoms, particularly as used in biblical texts, is rich in symbolic meaning.
-To understand this symbolism, it’s helpful to consider the physical and metaphorical roles gates played in ancient times.
-Ancient cities were typically fortified with walls, and gates were crucial points of entry and exit.
-Most people would enter them through the wide gate.
-It was easier to pass through and could accommodate larger groups of people, as well as carriages with goods or large animals.
+To better understand the symbolism of gates, it’s helpful to consider the roles gates played in ancient times.
+Ancient kingdoms were typically fortified with walls, and gates were crucial entry and exit points.
+Most people would enter through the wide gate.
+It was easier to pass through and could accommodate larger groups of people and carriages with goods or large animals.
 It was used for regular, everyday traffic, like a modern highway.

 In contrast, a narrow gate was smaller, more exclusive, and harder to find.
 It was often controlled or guarded and led quicker into the most private parts where the king would reside.
 Only privileged ones could enter it.
-It was less used and represented an exclusive status and a more personal close relationship with the king.
+It was much less used and represented an exclusive status and a personal, intimate relationship with the king.

-In the Bible, particularly in Yeshua’s teachings, the “wide gate” and the “narrow gate” are metaphorically used to represent two different paths in life.
-Yeshua contrasts the wide gate, which most people use (remember, people were very religious back then; secularism did not exist), with the narrow gate, which is much more exclusive and less often used.
+The “wide gate” and the “narrow gate” are metaphorically used to represent two different paths in life.
+Jesus contrasts the wide gate, symbolizing most people (remember, people were religious back then; secularism did not exist), with the narrow gate, symbolizing the more exclusive remnant.

 Destruction

-The Wide Gate symbolizes the easy, popular path that aligns with societal norms, including indulging in worldly pleasures or following the common religious worldviews, which ultimately diverts from true spiritual fulfillment and leads to destruction.
-“Destruction,” much like “gates” and “roads,” was a metaphor implemented by Yeshua to describe a life wasted, not an attempt to threaten his young Jewish disciples with a cosmic holocaust-like gas chamber where God will burn them forever if they fail to fully understand him.
+The Wide Gate symbolizes the easy, popular path that aligns with societal norms, including indulging in worldly pleasures, obstructing justice for self-gain, or following the common religious worldviews, which ultimately diverts from true spiritual fulfillment and leads to destruction.
+“Destruction,” much like “gates” and “roads,” was a metaphor implemented by Jesus to describe a life wasted, not an attempt to threaten us with an eternal cosmic holocaust.

-In ancient parables, the contrast between the wide and narrow gates and roads is not about physical paths that lead to physical places but more profoundly symbolizes life choices, moral directions, and spiritual journeys that affect the quality of our everyday lives.
-The wide gate represents the easy, popular way that many choose, while the narrow gate is the challenging, less-traveled path that leads to true fulfillment aligned with the values of God’s Kingdom.
+The contrast between the wide and narrow gates and roads in ancient parables symbolizes life decisions, ethical courses, and spiritual passages that influence our daily existence.
+The wide gate symbolizes the effortless, common route many select, whereas the narrow gate represents the arduous, seldom-trodden path that leads to genuine satisfaction in accordance with the principles of God’s Kingdom.

-Enjoyed?
-This was a copy-paste from my new book,
+This article was a copy-paste from my new book on hell: HELL: A Jewish Perspective on a Christian Doctrine

 You may also like: